Answers to FAQ

 Yes!
 In fact, outpatient programs are flexible so that clients can attend to their work duties.
 People with highly developed addictions often struggle to function at work, and many are habitually unemployed.
 For these individuals, a PHP or IOP program is generally appropriate.
 While they may not have a job at the start of their outpatient program, their treatment program is designed to help them develop the skills and coping tools they need to be able to pursue employment successfully.
 Many people begin jobs while attending treatment.
 This not only helps them rebuild their lives and achieve financial independence, but it is also an opportunity to put their newfound sober skills into practice.

-For people who are already employed and wondering if they have the time to pursue addiction treatment, standard outpatient programs are a great option.
+For people who are already employed and wondering if they have the time to pursue substance use treatment, standard outpatient programs are a great option.
 These programs meet once or twice a week for 1-2 hours, allowing people to pursue treatment when they are finished with work.
 Outpatient programs aim to support people as they face challenges at work in early sobriety.

 What is the Relapse Rate for Outpatient Programs?

 Substance use disorders are mental health conditions that cause people to chronically relapse.
 Sometimes, with or without outside help, people are able to withdraw from the drugs they are physically dependent on.
 After withdrawal, physical cravings may disappear, but people who fail to treat their underlying substance use disorder are likely to relapse.
-Addiction hijacks the brain, causing people to experience cravings and obsessive thoughts about drugs and alcohol even when they know what the consequences of a relapse will be.
+Substance use hijacks the brain, causing people to experience cravings and obsessive thoughts about drugs and alcohol even when they know what the consequences of a relapse will be.
 According to the National Institute on Drug Abuse, the relapse rate for substance use disorders is between 40% of 60%.

 As a chronic disorder with a high rate of relapse, it is important to recognize that relapse is a normal and expected outcome — and an important part of the process.
 Quality outpatient programs support people who have a high rate of relapse, and each relapse is a source of new information, helping treatment staff re-evaluate and modify their individualized treatment plan.